Azure/aks-periscope/README.md

       --node-logs "/var/log/azure-vnet.log /var/log/azure-vnet-ipam.log"
       ```

-All collected logs, metrics and node level diagnostic information is stored on host nodes under directory:
-> `/var/log/aks-periscope`.

-This directory is also mounted to container as:
-> `/aks-periscope`.

 After export, they will also be stored in Azure Blob Storage in a container named with the cluster's API Server FQDN.
 A zip file is also created for easy download.

-Alternatively, AKS Periscope can be deployed directly with `kubectl`.
-See instructions in [Appendix].

-### AKS Periscope deployment using VsCode AKS Extension tool <a name="vscode-aks-ext"></a>
+### Using VS Code AKS Extension

-AKS Periscope can also be deployed by using vscode extension like [VsCode AKS extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-aks-tools).
+AKS Periscope can also be deployed by using the [VS Code AKS extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-aks-tools).

-All useer need to do is to configure their storage account to their [diagnostic setting as explained here](https://github.com/Azure/vscode-aks-tools#configuring-storage-account).
-There after, just on a right-click `Run AKS Periscope` vscode will run the tool against users aks-cluster and uplaod the result with much usable download screen.
-For more detail how vscode feature works [please refer here](https://github.com/Azure/vscode-aks-tools#aks-periscope).
+You first need to configure your cluster's diagnostic settings to use a storage account [as explained here](https://github.com/Azure/vscode-aks-tools#configuring-storage-account).
+You can then right-click on the cluster and select `Run AKS Periscope` to run the tool and upload the result.
+The results can be downloaded directly from VS Code.
+For more detail how this feature works [please refer here](https://github.com/Azure/vscode-aks-tools#aks-periscope).

-## Programming Guide <a name="prog-guide"></a>
+## Programming Guide

 To locally build this project from the root of this repository: